tkurze/exchangelib/docs/index.md

 Here's how to create a push subscription.
 The server will regularly send an HTTP POST request to the callback URL to deliver changes or a status message.
-There is also support for  parsing the POST data that the Exchange server sends to the callback URL.
+There is also support for parsing the POST data that the Exchange server sends to the callback URL, and for creating proper responses to these URLs.
 ```python
 subscription_id, watermark = a.inbox.subscribe_to_push(
   callback_url='https://my_app.example.com/callback_url'